immersive-web/webxr-test-api/explainer.md

   bool selectionClicked = false;
   // Initial button state for any buttons beyond the primary that are supported.
-  // If empty, only the primary button is supported. sequence<FakeXRButtonStateInit> supportedButtons;
+  // If empty, only the primary button is supported.
+  // Note that if any FakeXRButtonType is repeated the behavior is undefined. sequence<FakeXRButtonStateInit> supportedButtons;
   // If not set the controller is assumed to not be tracked.
   FakeXRRigidTransformInit gripOrigin;